chadlung/pecan/docs/source/simple_forms_processing.rst

 Simple Forms Processing with Pecan
 ==================================

-This guide will walk you through building a simple Pecan web app that will do some simple forms processing.
+This guide will walk you through building a simple Pecan web application that will do some simple forms processing.

 Use Pecan's basic template support to start a new project: